AnthonyCessna/Final-Project-COMP3006/README.md

   - quadrant 3: Low AQS, Low ABW
   - quadrant 4: Low AQS, High ABW

-  out of 46 States we had 14 in quadrant 2, 14 in quadrant 4, 9 in quadrant quadrant 1, 9 in quadrant 3.
+  Out of 46 States we had 14 in quadrant 2, 14 in quadrant 4, 9 in quadrant quadrant 1,  and 9 in quadrant 3.
-  60% of the states fall in a category of High AQS and low ABW (dirtier air lower birth weight), or low AQS high ABW( cleaner air higher birth weight).
+  Over 60% of the states fall in a category of High AQS and low ABW (dirtier air lower birth weight), or low AQS high ABW( cleaner air higher birth weight).
-  This does imply a slight correlation with the change  air quality and the change of birthweight.
+  This  implies a possible correlation between air quality and birth weight.

   # How To Operate
   run requirments.txt in a venv, then use command python3 air*.py with below command line arguments